 Attack Of The Lederhosen Zombies.
 Do I have your attention?
 Of course I do!
 Lederhosen zombies!
-Yes, from the Alps of Tyrol, Austria comes a horror comedy that dashes Out Cold snowboarding humor into a Romero zombie stew.
+From the frozen Alps of Tyrol, Austria comes a horror comedy that dashes Out Cold snowboarding humor into a Romero zombie stew.
 Humor meets ski-village infestation, and gore meets a white, snowy backdrop in need of some red coloring.
 Does sophomore filmmaker Dominik Hartl create a legendary zombie epic in the process?
-Not quite, but that doesn’t mean ski-bums and Z-nation worshipers alike won’t have a wintry hellscape worth a few chuckles and winces.
+Not quite, but that doesn’t mean ski bums and Z-nation worshipers alike won’t have a wintry hellscape worth a few chuckles and winces.
 Go ahead and punch your lift ticket – the ride’s a bumpy one, but still worth the price of admission.

 One of the more endearing factors of Hartl’s handiwork is a “radical” sensibility that’s oh-so 80s.
 Synth-pop soundtracks buzz as colorful winter fashions splotch a pure mountain range, while comedy goes for “prank” gags straight out of Porky’s.
 It’s never as funny as the seminal sex-comedy classic – nor as racy – but extreme sports movies of old work as inspiration for comedy that plays second fiddle to gushing zombie gore.
 That’s where the real 80s comparisons come into play, evoking the primal practical outlandishness of throwback slashers covered in corn syrup.
 Horrors never scare, yet that means nothing once Steve begins incorporating zombie finishers into his downhill runs.